WORLD TOUR CAMP

 Build Confidence & Friendships

-The Word Tour Camps allow participants to journey around the world without leaving Omaha and exposes them to the culture, food, music, games, sports, history, and politics of a foreign country and several academic enrichment activities.
-This inaugural edition will take kids on an expedition to Africa, Europe, Asia, Australia and South America.
-Children live through a fun filled memorable 5-day journey in Omaha.
+The Word Tour Camps allow participants to journey around the world without leaving Omaha and exposes them toa global education academic enrichment activities.
+Children live through a fun filled memorable 1 or 5 day journey in Omaha.
 Each day is spent immersed in a foreign country’s culture, food, music, games, sports, history, politics, and current challenges.

 Breakfast is served according the country's culinary offerings.

 We learn basic vocabulary to help us travel to the country and make good friends.

 We learn proper etiquette to improve our cross cultural communication skills and avoid unnecessary misunderstandings.

 We learn or play a major sports, dance or outdoor games considered to be very popular in the country.

 Lunch is served according the country's culinary offerings.
 Local Culinary Experts and Chefs visit us.